CWBudde/cordova-smtp-client/README.md

 # Cordova SMTP Client

-Simple pluging that sends an email with or without attachments without prompt the user.
+Simple plugin that sends an email with or without attachments without prompt the user.

 ## Using